-The UK’s Department for International Trade (DIT) is pleased to present Urban-Air Port and its partners, who all offer cutting edge mobility solutions.
+The British Embassy in Stockholm is pleased to present Urban-Air Port and its partners, who all offer cutting edge mobility solutions.
 They will take you on a journey, both in terms of what a future trip might look like getting from A to B, but also the journey of who they’ve engaged with and how your city could do the same.
 With the right engagement, what you see today could be the reality for your city in a few years.

 Urban-Air Port Ltd is a UK based start-up committed to designing, developing and manufacturing innovative ground infrastructure for future Urban Air Mobility (UAM).
 Their mission is to remove the largest single constraint to sustainable air mobility, i.e. the lack of infrastructure, and to significantly cut congestion and air pollution from passenger and cargo transport.
 Their design is an ultra-compact, multi-functional operations hub for manned and unmanned vehicles providing aircraft command & control, charging & refueling and cargo and passenger loading.
 Further details can be found at: www.urbanairport.co.uk.
 Urban-Air Port are currently delivering their Air-One programme as part of which they are developing a prototype to demonstrate UAM in Coventry in the UK in late 2021.